 Bur is a luxurious historic district that sits on the banks of the saltwater Dubai Creek.
 Here striking mosques, multi-faceted museums, and contemporary art galleries scatter the streets.
-If you’re passing through as part of our 10 day Jordan, Dubai and Abu Dhabi package or 13 Day reginal tour starting in Tel Aviv you’re sure to stop by.
+If you’re passing through as part of our 10 day Jordan, Dubai, and Abu Dhabi package or 13 Day regional tour starting in Tel Aviv you’re sure to stop by.
 Visit the oldest building in the city when you walk through the picturesque monuments in the Bastakia Quarter.
 Or visit the Dubai Cultural Village to learn about this new city’s traditional roots.

 XVA Art Hotel

 This hotel sits in the city’s oldest community, the Al Fahidi neighborhood.
 What’s more, it occupied a former residence of the Seddiqi family.
 Combining historical heritage with modern luxury, XVA Art Hotel is a quiet respite in the busy city.
-It boasts an extensive gallery of local art, upscale boutique, and a thriving program to promote community culture.
+It boasts an extensive gallery of local art, an upscale boutique, and a thriving program to promote community culture.
 Enjoy a restful stay in one of the fifteen bespoke rooms, each individually designed.
 Alternatively, take time to visit the courtyard gardens or cafe for some peace and quiet.

 Al Fahidi Bastakiya, Bur

-This elegant luxury hotel offers a high-end butler service, large spa and outdoor pool.
+This elegant luxury hotel offers a high-end butler service, a large spa, and an outdoor pool.
 Private balconies complete the Raffles Dubai‘s iconic pyramid shape.
 Meanwhile, its rooms are finished individually with handcrafted items and plush fabrics.
 Well-proportioned, they offer superb views and plenty of space from which to enjoy them.
 The addition of lush gardens and a good cluster of restaurants means you might never want to leave.